ReactiveX/rxjs/docs_app/README.md

 * `npm run e2e` - run all the e2e tests for the doc-viewer.

 * `npm run docs` - generate all the docs from the source files.
-* `npm run docs-watch` - watch the RxJS source and the docs files and run a short-circuited doc-gen for the docs that changed.
+* `npm run docs-watch` - watch the RxJS source and the docs files and run a short-circuited doc-gen for the docs that changed (don't work properly at the moment).
 * `npm run docs-lint` - check that the doc gen code follows our style rules.
 * `npm run docs-test` - run the unit tests for the doc generation code.